 Background on eRecord

-eRecord is the name of the integrated health record (EHR) introduced at Strong Memorial and Highland Hospitals in 2011.
-The new system integrates both hospitals’ inpatient areas, emergency departments, and outpatient oncology areas.
-In May 2012 all ambulatory practices began using eRecord as well.
+eRecord is the name of the integrated Health record (EHR) introduced at Strong Memorial and Highland Hospitals in 2011.
+The system integrates the hospitals’ inpatient areas, ambulatory, emergency departments, and outpatient oncology areas.

 All physician and nursing documentation, order entry/results reporting, pharmacy, and medication administration (with Bar Code administration) are done electronically in the new eRecord system.
 Access to radiology images also is available from within the patient’s electronic chart (no additional login needed).

 There are two types of patient access: full access (eRecord ) for those Community Providers who write orders, prescriptions, or contribute to the inpatient chart in other ways.
 A view-only version of eRecord, called ePartner, provides full access to the patient chart (i.e., lab results, discharge notes, etc.), but will not allow contributions to the chart in any way.
 The Regional Liaison will work with each practice to understand what best suits how you and your staff interact with UR Medicine hospitals, and then match your needs with different models developed to ensure that patients’ information is protected and secure.